hyptechdev2015/snippets/nodejs-angular-flask-or-express.md

     ```
 4. We’ll want to install **Express for the server** and **node-postgres** (pg) to be able to connect to PostgreSQL.
 ```

-   //express server and node-postgress npm i express pg
+   --express server and node-postgress npm i express pg
 ```
 5. To install pipenv, simply open a terminal and type the following command

 ```
-//depending on the environment, you will have to use
-//pip3 instead of pip (just once) pip install pipenv
+--depending on the environment, you will have to use --pip3 instead of pip (just once) pip install pipenv

-//initialize the virtual environment pipenv install -v
+--initialize the virtual environment pipenv install -v

-//To activate this project's virtualenv, run pipenv shell.
+--To activate this project's virtualenv, run pipenv shell.
-//Alternatively, run a command inside the virtualenv with pipenv run.
+--Alternatively, run a command inside the virtualenv with pipenv run.
 ```

 6. install Python packages
 ```